Why has Owerri Zone consistently failed to produce governors despite her obvious strengths?

 Play the right cards:

 Owerri Zone hasn’t been very deft with the intricacies of political maneuvers and positioning.
 It is already a known fact that no zone in the State can produce a governor without the help of at least one of the other two, what this means is that Owerri zone has a lot of bridge building to do and alliances to negotiate.
 The zone must do everything humanly possible to understand the political game and how to outperform their opponents.
-Politicians in the zone must reach out to their counterparts from other regions.
-They must put the right offers on the table and pursue the collective aspirations very vigorously no matter how badly tainted the odds may be.
+Politicians in the zone must reach out to their counterparts from other zones, they must put the right offers on the table and pursue the collective aspirations very vigorously no matter how badly tainted the odds may be.
 Owerri zone and our politicians must take the game to Okigwe and Orlu.
 Once the zone is done putting her house in order, the business of reaching out must commence and it must be holistic and very engaging.
 It should be taken up as an OWERRI AGENDA without APOLOGIES.

 Hopefully this piece should wake up and jolt the average Owerri zone man and woman in or out of politics to the reality of how much we have been relegated and how we are viewed in our polity.
 Time waits for no zone.